CCDirectLink/CLS/proposals/1/patch-steps.md

 * goes through the body statements,
 * clones and replaces keyword match with the current value entry inside the statement object,
 * and then executes the current statement.
+* Note: If the keyword is a string, then the values must be an array of strings.
+*       If the keyword is a PatchStepObjectMatch, then the values must be an array of PatchStepObjects.
 **/
 declare type PatchStepForIn = {
 	"type": "FOR_IN";